-If there is a breakdown or planned interruption of a carrier system, rerouting should be carried out as far as possible at group, supergroup, etc. level.
+If there is a breakdown or planned interruption of a transmission system, rerouting should be carried out as far as possible at group, supergroup, etc., or digital path level.
 This would normally not seriously affect the attenuation and group-delay distortion.
-When such a rerouting of carrier links cannot be effected or when only the circuit concerned is faulty, a reroute circuit or circuit section of similar constitution as that in service should be chosen, in particular with regard to the number of carrier sections.
+When such a rerouting of transmission links cannot be effected or when only the circuit concerned is faulty, a reroute circuit or circuit section of similar constitution as that in service should be chosen, in particular with regard to the number of FDM carrier sections and the relative number of analogue and digital circuit sections.
 The procedure of short-time rerouting at audio level can be facilitated if nominated reroute circuit sections having the same characteristics as the circuit sections of the regular route are available.
 This consideration also applies to the local line sections.